M-30 (Michigan highway): Route description

 The Michigan Department of Transportation (MDOT) maintains M-30 like all other parts of the state trunkline highway system.
-As a part of these responsibilities, the department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
-MDOT calculates the traffic level for a segment of roadway for any average day of the year in these surveys.
-For 2009, the highest traffic levels were observed on the section north of US 10 at 7,579 vehicles per day.
-The lowest AADT levels were the 2,952 vehicles between the M-61 junction and the Gladwin–Ogemaw county line.
-The survey did not include the section south of US 10.
-No segment has been listed as part of the National Highway System, a network of roads important to the nation's economy, defense, and mobility.
+As a part of these responsibilities, the department tracks the volume of traffic.
+For 2021, the highest traffic levels were observed on the section north of US 10 at 8,279 vehicles on average per day.
+The lowest levels were the 3,082 vehicles between the immediately north of the I-75 crossing.
+The survey did not include the section south of M-20.
+No segment has been listed as part of the National Highway System.

 History

 M-30 was first designated by July 1, 1919.
 The original routing only ran from Winegars to West Branch.
 South of Winegars, the roadway is a portion of M-18.
 An extension of M-18 in 1928 or 1929 south of Beaverton led to the redesignation and extension of M-30 south through Edenville and Sanford to end at M-46.
 M-30 was completely paved as the last 15 mi of gravel roadway were completed between Sanford and the Midland–Saginaw county line in 1961.
 The next year, when M-30 was truncated to end at the US 10 freeway in Sanford, the remaining portion south of US 10 was turned over to county control.

-On May 13, 2009, the Midland County Road Commission (MCRC) and the Michigan Department of Transportation (MDOT) signed a Memorandum of Understanding that transferred control of Meridian Road south of US 10 to M-20.
+On May 13, 2009, the Midland County Road Commission (MCRC) and MDOT signed a memorandum of understanding that transferred control of Meridian Road south of US 10 to M-20 from the MCRC to MDOT.
 The roadway transferred included a newly constructed bridge over the Tittabawassee River and other segments of roadway rebuilt by the MCRC.
 On May 20, 2020, the bridge carrying M-30 over Wixom Lake collapsed after two dams on the Tittabawassee River failed, leading to severe flooding.
-A temporary bridge opened at the site in March 2021; this span will be replaced in the future once the waterway's final configuration is determined.
+A temporary bridge opened at the site in March 2021; this span was set to be replaced in 2024.
+In September 2022, the Saginaw County Road Commission transferred jurisdiction over Meridian Road to MDOT from M-46 north to the Midland County line.
+The next month, the MCRC transferred control of Meridian Road from the county line north to M-20.
+The extension was marked on the 2023 MDOT maps.

+On October 7, 2024, the bridge over the Tobacco River opened to traffic.